xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 Things can get very hairy when we need to persist an arbitrary number of optimistic results and these optimistic results needs to be displayed alongside things that exist server-side.

-In the most complicated case, we have apps like Google Docs where multiple people can be editing the same sentence.

-[Notion](https://www.notion.so/blog/data-model-behind-notion), another collaborative note-taking app, solves this problem by persisting the operations on the data (adding, deleting, editing) rather the the resultant data after applying the operations.

-Fortunately for the chat app, the data we are managing is not collaborative as only one person can create and edit a message.
-While this greatly simplifies the architecture as we don't have to worry about [conflict resolution](https://www.swyx.io/svelte-amplify-datastore#conflict-resolution), we still need to worry about managing a collection of messages, some of which are client-generated and don't exist server-side.

-Next, we will look at the design decisions behind the offline-first OkCupid chat app.
+We will discuss that in more detail in the [solution approach](#solution-approach) section.
+But first, let's look at the design decisions behind the offline-first OkCupid chat app.

 ## Architectural Design Considerations